saltsa/covid-cert/README.md

-# EU health certificate verification in browser
+# EU health certificate (Covid-19 passport) verification in browser

 Application uses browser Camera or Barcode API to take a picture.
 This version only supports Certificates signed by "The Social Insurance Institution of Finland" public key.

 ## Installation

 As the Javascript uses Camera API, it needs TLS.
 Generate certs.
-ALso, fetch list of public keys used for verification.
+Also, fetch the list of public keys used for verification.

 ```